Input Utility Network

 Specifies the data type of the network attribute.

 Specifies whether the network attribute will be persisted in line.
 In-line network attributes are slightly more efficient, but the number of bits for user-defined in-line network attributes is limited to 25 per utility network.
 Store the most frequently used network attributes (for example, phase for electric networks, pressure for gas and water networks) in line if possible.
 The size of the bits is determined by the domain parameter.
 In-line attributes are only supported for integer network attributes (short, long).

 Specifies whether the network attribute will be apportioned across multiple edges belonging to the same feature.

 Apportioned behavior is only supported with double network attributes.
 Network attributes with the apportionable property can be assigned to fields in line or junction feature classes, but only line features will have apportioned behavior.

-For example, with the shape_length network attribute, if one line feature consists of five edge elements, and if the total length of that line feature is 100 feet, that attribute will be apportioned across all edges, with 20 feet for each.
+To illustrate, consider the shape_length network attribute and a line feature that consists of five edge elements of 20 feet each, where the total length of that line feature is 100 feet.
+This attribute will be apportioned across all edges.
+For example, using a function in a connected trace to count the shape length attribute for this line will return a count of 5 because it accounts for each individual edge element and not the entire line.
 The distribution of the value depends on the percentage along each edge element with respect to the from point of the original feature.

 The domain with which the network attribute will be associated.
 This parameter is required when In Line is checked.
 This domain is used to determine the number of bits to allocate for the in-line attribute and must be a coded value type.
 For example, the LifeCycleStatusDomain (0, Unknown | 1, In-Service | 2, Proposed | 3, Abandoned) domain has four entries, which means 2 bits are required to store the in-line attribute.
 The coded value domain must have sequential codes starting from 0.